Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting: Introduction

 \subsection{Method of proof}

-The main outcome of this paper is a new Cauchy theory for the non-homogeneous Boltzmann equation for inelastic hard spheres~(\ref{eq:Bol1}).
-We prove existence and stability of solutions for this equation.
-In order to do so, we first establish the asymptotic stability of the linearized equation by a perturbation argument which uses the spectral analysis of the linearized elastic Boltzmann equation.
+We now go into more details regarding the strategy of the proof.
+As explained previously, to develop a Cauchy theory for the equation \eqref{eq:Bol1}, we first study the linearized problem around the equilibrium and establish its asymptotic stability by a perturbation argument which uses the spectral analysis of the linearized elastic Boltzmann equation.

-Let us explain in more details how we deal with the linearized problem, our method is in the spirit of the one in~\cite{MM2}.
-However, our study largely improves the one done in~\cite{MM2} in three aspects: \begin{itemize} \item we are able to deal with the spatial dependency in the torus; \item we are able to deal with non-constant restitution coefficients; \item we are able to obtain a decay estimate on the semigroup using the localization of the spectrum. \end{itemize}

-The perturbative argument around the elastic operator allows us to obtain results on the localization of the spectrum of the inelastic operator.
-It is based on the following facts: \begin{itemize} \item the inelastic operator can be written as the sum of a regularizing part and a dissipative part (these operators are defined through an appropriate mollification-truncation process, described later on); \item the inelastic operator is a small perturbation of the elastic one for a diffusion parameter sufficiently small; \item we know that the spectrum of the elastic operator is well localized. \end{itemize}

-To prove the first two points, we get estimates on the difference between the elastic and the inelastic collision operators which is small when taking $\lambda$ close enough to $0$.
-We establish these estimates in an inhomogeneous setting; this kind of estimates was only known to hold in an homogeneous setting (see~\cite{MM} for the case of a constant restitution coefficient and~\cite{AL3} for the non-constant case).

-About the third point, let us emphasize that equilibriums in the inelastic case do not decrease enough to belong to spaces with Maxwellian weights.
-Therefore, a perturbative theory close to the elastic equation is not possible in spaces of this type.
-But the results obtained in~\cite{GMM} via the theory of enlargement of spectral gap allows us to apply a perturbative theory.
-Indeed, estimates on the elastic collision operator are proved in spaces of type $W^{s,p}_x W^{\sigma,q}_v(m)$ where $m$ is a polynomial or stretched exponential weight.

-Using these facts, we prove our main result on the linearized inelastic operator.
-Its spectrum $\Sigma(\LL_\lambda)$ is well localized: there is a constructive constant $\alpha>0$ such that

-$0$ is a four-dimensional eigenvalue (due to the conservation of mass and momentum) and $\mu_\lambda \in \R$, the ``energy" eigenvalue, is a one-dimensional eigenvalue.
-We also obtain an estimate on $\mu_\lambda$ which is negative for $\lambda$ close enough to $0$.
-The behavior of $\mu_\lambda$ is linked with the fact that the energy is not preserved by the operator.
-Let us finally emphasize that we prove that these spectral properties imply the decay of the semigroup associated with an exponential rate.

-Let us now explain how we go back to the nonlinear problem.
-We construct perturbative solutions close to the equilibrium or close to the spatially homogeneous case.
-To do so, we use the two following points: \begin{itemize} \item we introduce a dissipative Banach norm for the fully linearized operator which provides the key a priori estimate to get the ``linearization trap"; \item we prove bilinear estimates to control the nonlinear remainder in the equation. \end{itemize}

-As far as the close-to-equilibirum regime is concerned, the idea of the proof is to gather these two points; we can then prove that taking a sufficiently small initial data, the solution is trapped close to the equilibrium.